shackbarth/homepage/content/the-gettysburg-sequence.md

 ### The Gettysburg Sequence #4
 (The First Night...
 July 1, 1863)

 [Jennie Wren](#Jennie Wren) reckons ahead.
 Penelope's story meanders back to woman on earth: by way of The Wife of Bath, Jennie Wren, till Mollie Bloom.
 It's the way things sort.
-The fable comes out silly only cecause of the prisses who have laundered it. [_When 'Omer smote 'is bloomin' lyre_](#When 'Omer), and tacked his lays through the villages and by-ways of Attica, the locals sensed which cheeck his tongue lodged.
+The fable comes out silly only cecause of the prisses who have laundered it.
+[When 'Omer smote 'is bloomin' lyre](#When 'Omer), and tacked his lays through the villages and by-ways of Attica, the locals sensed which cheeck his tongue lodged.
 And blind or not blind, we daresay he knew to wink too.

 >Grey gun-butt warns that door; I'll chance him through.
 >Then ream and drain his rifle ball and bore.